 • The other Kansas golfer competing in Level Five

-• Like Daniel Steele, DeMaio competed in Level Four at the 2022 USA Games ain Orlando (finished with a 237 across 36 holes) and will take on a new challenge by playing full 18-hole rounds this year in Minneapolis
+• Like Daniel Steele, DeMaio competed in Level Four at the 2022 USA Games in Orlando (finished with a 237 across 36 holes) and will take on a new challenge by playing full 18-hole rounds this year in Minneapolis

 Golf Tee Groups